 This is the heart of the letter.
 Pick one memory you share and describe it with enough detail to bring it back to life:

-Shared memories do something powerful for aging parents: they remind them that their life mattered, that the moments they created are still alive in someone else.
+Shared memories do something profound for aging parents: they help them remember that their lives have mattered, that the moments they spent creating are still very much alive inside of someone else.

 4. An Expression of Gratitude or Love

-This is the part most people avoid because it feels vulnerable.
-But it’s also the part your parent will read over and over.
+This is the part people struggle with because it’s uncomfortable, but it’s also the part of the letter they will read the most.
 Be specific:

-• “I never thanked you properly for driving three hours every weekend to watch my soccer games.
-I didn’t appreciate it then, but I think about it all the time now that I’m driving Jackson to practice.”
+- “I never said thank you for driving three hours every weekend to watch my soccer games.
+I didn’t appreciate it at the time, but now that I’m driving Jackson to practice, I think about it all of the time.”

-You don’t need to write a love letter.
+You don’t have to write a love letter.
 One honest sentence is enough.

 5. A Positive, Forward-Looking Close